Timeline for the day of the September 11 attacks: 9:00 a.m.

+Deena: Where are you?
+Are you in the air?

+Tom: Yes, yes, just listen.
+Our airplane has been hijacked.
+It's United Flight 93 from Newark to San Francisco.
+We are in the air.
+The hijackers have already knifed a guy; one of them has a gun; they are telling us there is a bomb on board; please call the authorities.Deena promptly calls 911 after the call.

+9:27:25: Flight 93 has its last routine communication with Cleveland Center.

+9:27: In Italy, terrestrial channel Rai 1 interrupts their schedule to bring live news coverage, receiving coverage from CNN.

-9:28:05: Flight 93 suddenly begins to descend as hijackers storm the cockpit and take over the flight.
-The entry of the hijackers is overheard by flight controllers at Cleveland.
+9:28:17: Flight 93 suddenly begins to descend as hijackers storm the cockpit and take over the flight.
+Flight controllers at Cleveland Center hear "unintelligible sounds of possible screaming or a struggle."
 The flight descends roughly 700 feet before the autopilot corrects the altitude.
+The hijackers also stab passenger Mark Rothenberg, take flight attendant Deborah Welsh captive in the cockpit, and move the remaining passengers and crew to the back of the plane.
+Cockpit voice recordings also indicate that pilot Jason Dahl is injured but alive.

+9:29: Hanjour disables Flight 77's autopilot and takes manual control of the plane.
+Flight 77 is approximately 38 miles west of the Pentagon, flying at 7,000 ft.

 9:29: The FDNY's Citywide Tour Commander issues a total recall of the Department, ordering all off-duty firefighters in New York City to report to their fire stations.

 President Bush addresses parents and teachers at Booker Elementary School on the day's attacks.

 9:29: President Bush makes his first public statements about the attacks, in front of an audience of about 200 teachers and students at the elementary school.
 He states that he will be going back to Washington.
 "Today, we've had a national tragedy," he starts.
 "Two airplanes… have crashed… into the World Trade Center… in an apparent terrorist attack on our country," and leads a moment of silence.
 No one in the President's traveling party has any information during this time that other aircraft were hijacked or missing.